 Beckinsale has the dubious honor of being the love interest to both, which is a real shame for a woman as talented as this.
 Apparently, their farm boy charms worked some sort of mojo on her I missed.
 I'm sure somewhere on the planet, her story fall in love with one soldier who's presumed dead, but resurfaces after you've been impregnated by his best friend actually happened, but it's just overkill here.
 Not to mention the fact that she and Hartnett have absolutely no chemistry whatsoever.
 He's a child compared to Ben and despite his and Beckinsale's shared pain at the apparent loss of Affleck, it just wasn't believable that she'd fall in love with him.
 For them to have us swallow that Hartnett is her true love is equally untenable, not to mention completely ridiculous.
 It also makes her character one of the most shallow on record.
 I understand it was wartime and people were forced to move on in the wake of a loved ones death, but this is too much, too soon.
-One night of passion sure, the rest of your life, despite the baby, I don't think so.
+A few nights of passion to help dull the pain...sure, the rest of your life, despite the baby, I don't think so.

 It's also a terrible shame that Cuba Gooding's character is lost among the romantic shuffle.
 He plays a true life hero Dorie Miller an African American cook who takes the battle into his own hands who's relegated to a side note.
 The armed forces didn't treat these men very well at the time, placing them in subservient positions.
 Clearly, the filmmakers didn't want to open that can of worms, so they threw the black community a bone by including Miller's acts of bravery on December 7th.
 What makes his story remarkable is that he'd never fired a weapon before that morning, yet helped take down several kamikaze fighter planes.
 Now that's a character I can stand behind.
 Of course, you don't learn this during the film.
 For that info, you have to watch the DVD extras.
 Despite Beckinsale's fickle heart, the nurses come off fairly well here.
 They truly played a significant part in saving many lives that fateful morning.